ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/ArcPy-Sample-Code.md

 ### Remove any kind of data from geodatabase

-See how we can use the `*` wildcard to remove fea:
+See how we can use the `*` wildcard to remove data:
 ```python
 # Use the ListFeatureClasses function to return a list
 # of feture classes.